 Comprehensive suite of array-based kits for genotyping non-human species such as crops, livestock, and model organisms.Learn More

 Design custom or semi-custom arrays for any species, with convenient online tools and Illumina expert assistance.Learn More

 While efficient for large CNV detection, genotyping arrays are less sensitive for detecting CNVs smaller than 50 kilobases.
-By providing a base-by-base view of the genome, NGS detects small or novel CNVs that arrays often miss.
+By providing a base-by-base view of the genome, NGS detects small or novel copy number variants that arrays often miss.

 NGS can also map the exact location of a CNV.
-The high resolution of sequencing complements the high throughput of arrays, enabling a complete view of the genome.
+The high resolution of sequencing complements the high throughput of arrays, enabling a comprehensive view of the genome.

 Copy number variation often alters gene expression.
 Targeted RNA sequencing (RNA-Seq) is an unbiased approach for analyzing and quantifying transcripts of interest.
 RNA-Seq can capture subtle gene expression changes, measure allele-specific expression, and detect fusion genes.
 By characterizing the downstream effects of variants, researchers can better understand the molecular mechanisms of disease.
 Learn more about targeted RNA-Seq.

 Project Baby Bear briefing highlights progress and impactRead Article